Rogers man held without bond in child's death

 Brenda Kyte said she expressed concern to her daughter about R.M.'s injuries and feared Peraza was hurting him, according to the affidavit.

-A doctor told police the type of injury the boy suffered was typically sustained from a punch or kick to the abdomen in children and the injuries were typically inflicted within a week of death, according to the affidavit.
+A doctor told police the type of injury the boy suffered was typically caused by a punch or kick to the abdomen in children and the injuries were typically inflicted within a week of death, according to the affidavit.

 Police seized Peraza's and Sawyer's cellphones.
-Police discovered Peraza had deleted all text messages with Sawyer prior to Aug.
-24, but Sawyer did not delete any of her messages with him, according to the affidavit.
+Police discovered Peraza deleted all text messages with Sawyer prior to Aug.
+24, but Sawyer didn't delete any of her messages with him, according to the affidavit.

 The arrest affidavit contains messages from Peraza to Sawyer in which he reports the boy had tantrums and injured himself, causing bruising, according to the affidavit.